If he marries another woman, he must not deprive the first one of her food, clothing and marital rights.

 By the ninth century, in Europe, husbands were required to secure one-third of their property to their wives on their deaths as dower rights.
 Under English common law and in colonial America, “dower” was the share of a deceased husband’s real estate to which his widow was entitled after his death.
 Edward IV reportedly had a pre-nuptial agreement with Eleanor Butler drawn up between 1461 and 1464.
 Far more frequently however, the contracts included details about marital property, the dowry and as the 18th century was ushered in, the trousseau.

 the US is often perceived as prenup country in the UK, even though Australia recognised prenuptial agreements in the nationwide Family Law Act in 1975.

 The nationwide abandonment of traditional fault divorce starting in the 1970’s ushered in the age of the prenup by eliminating one of its most significant barriers.
 In 2013, 63 percent of divorce lawyers surveyed by the American Academy of Matrimonial Lawyers said they had seen an increase in the number of prenuptial agreements drafted in recent years.

 Until 2010 prenups did not have any decisive weight when it came to court rulings in the UK.
 This all changed when Ayesha Vardag represented German Heiress Katrin Radmacher when her ex-husband decided to challenge the agreement he had signed not to seek any of her money should the pair separate.
-Fighting against the odds, the case went to the Supreme Court with law-changing results, and prenuptial agreements were made legally enforceable in the UK.
+Fighting against the odds, the case went to the Supreme Court with law-making results, and prenuptial agreements were made legally enforceable in the UK.